Adam Sandler has never been better than in this anxiety-inducing slice of New York pulp from the Safdie brothers

 As with their similarly sweat-inducing crime caper Good Time, this grimy thriller unravels as a masterclass in sustained tension – a celluloid panic attack that refuses to let up from minute one.
 It’s a movie shot in 2019, set in 2012, with a distinct 1970s vibe: one look at its John Carpenter-inspired opening credits and you know these boys have an affinity for the best kind of pulp fiction.

 Whether they’re trying to get rich quick or simply trying to survive, Safdie heroes have a tendency to bite off way more than they can chew: Howard Ratner (Sandler), a Jewish bling dealer working out of New York’s Diamond District and an obsessive gambler whose professional and personal life is in a constant state of chaos as though by design, is no different.
 He’s low on cash but big on ideas – namely the one that involves selling a uncut black opal at auction for the sum of $1 million.
 It should be simple, but an unexpected encounter with real-life basketball player Kevin Garnett results in the opal going AWOL.
-Instantly enamoured with its glistening depths, Garnett loans the rock for good luck and fails to give it back.
-With loan sharks closing in, Howard has no choice but to reclaim the gems, all the time juggling family gatherings and indulging his self-destructive impulses with more schemes and bets.
+Instantly enamoured with its glistening depths, Garnett loans the rock for good luck and fails to return it in time for auction.
+Loan sharks closing in, Howard has no choice but to reclaim the gems, all the time juggling family gatherings and indulging his self-destructive impulses with more schemes and bets.

 So skilled in wringing every drop of tension from their premise, the Safdies push a manic plot that unfolds with the randomness of real life.
 Small incidents cause ripple effects across the entire movie and the narrative takes on a brilliantly spontaneous feel as a result – especially as it upends and toys with our expectations, like in scenes shared between Howard and his mistress (Julia Fox, amazing in her debut performance), which never play out how you expect.